UofSC-Fall-2021-Math-738-001/jekyll/about.md

 ## Group Work

-Group work should be performed in socially distant manner.
+Group work should be performed in safe manner.
 Remote work will certainly form a larger component of a career going forward.
-Now is the time to learn to work collaboratively and remotely in an efficient manner.
-You are encouraged to take advantage of Microsoft Teams video and chat abilities to aid in collaboration.
+You are encouraged to take advantage of Microsoft Teams video conferencing and Zulip chat abilities to aid in collaboration.

 ## Class Conduct